e-basis Coefficients of Chromatic Symmetric Functions: A Conjectured Strengthening of Theorem

-Note: as will be demonstrated later, the need for proving this equation arises from applying deletion-contraction to a graph with two vertices and one edge and expanding the result using Theorem \ref{no-edge-thm}.
+We need this lemma to understand what happens upon applying deletion-contraction to a graph with two vertices and one edge and expanding the result using Theorem \ref{no-edge-thm} on graphs with no edges.
+As with Lemma \ref{no-edge-lemma}, the proof is given in Appendix \ref{appendix}.

+With this auxiliary lemma in hand, we can demonstrate that Conjecture \ref{conjecture} holds on graphs with two vertices and one edge.